''Is it illegal to not display a food hygiene rating sticker?''

 🟢In England and Scotland, it’s currently voluntary, but businesses should start to prepare for a change in the law soon.

 🟨 Think strategically.
 Honesty and transparency builds more trust than trying to hide a low score on a hygiene rating sticker.
+Everyone makes mistakes.
+Flip the script in your head.

 Want help turning negative vibes from a disappointing hygiene rating into something positive?